-While Super Mario Run initially launched as a timed iPhone exclusive, subsequent mobile games Animal Crossing: Pocket Camp and Fire Emblem Heroes have both been multiplatform from the start, so we'd expect the same from Mario Kart, with a simultaneous launch on both iOS and Android.
+While Super Mario Run initially launched as a timed iPhone exclusive, subsequent mobile games Animal Crossing: Pocket Camp and Fire Emblem Heroes have both been multiplatform from the start.
+The good news is that it's a similar story with Mario Kart Tour, offering a simultaneous launch on both iOS and Android.

 How much will Mario Kart Tour cost?

 While Super Mario Run experimented with giving away the first few levels for free and charging a one-time fee for the rest of the game, it's clear that as far as Nintendo is concerned the model didn't convert to as many sales as it hoped.